-A case study on Championing Coastal Coordination
+A case study of the Championing Coastal Coordination (3Cs) project (phase 1)

 The Championing Coastal Coordination (3Cs) programme is an initiative from the Environment Agency that examines examine best-practice approaches at the coast in response to the challenges of our time such as climate change and the ongoing biodiversity crisis.
 Accordingly, the 3Cs programme encourages the coordination of collaborative processes that deliver sustainable outcomes for all concerned, for now and for our collective futures.

 The project described below is one of a number of regional demonstrations funded through the 3Cs programme.
 Initiated by the Durham Heritage Coast Partnership and the Berwickshire and Northumberland Marine Nature Partnership, the project aimed to unite a range of stakeholders to build a cross-sectoral understanding of the most pressing challenges facing the North East's coast and sea, and to identify shared actions and a collaborative response.

 The learnings from this regional project feed into a larger national effort overseen by the Coastal Partnership Network: the body responsible for developing proposals for a national framework for coastal coordination across the UK.

 “The cause of, and the answer to all the world’s problems is people.” - Damian Crilly from the Environment Agency